-Lavender has several uses, and is used in cooking, for meditation, as a cleaning agent and for decoration.
+Lavender has several uses and is used in cooking, meditation, as a cleaning agent, and decoration.

-- Lavender dessert and beverages are made from buds owing to their slightly sweet flavor.
+- Lavender desserts and beverages are made from buds owing to their slightly sweet flavor.

 - Because of its moisturizing and calming effects, lavender oil is used in lotions.